Occupational Exposure

 Executive Summary

-Power plant workers rank among the occupations with elevated mesothelioma risk because their work environments were saturated with asbestos-containing materials from the 1940s through the 1980s [1].
-Boilers, turbines, steam pipes, electrical equipment, and building materials throughout power generation facilities contained asbestos insulation.
+Power plant workers rank among the occupations with elevated mesothelioma risk because their work environments were saturated with asbestos-containing materials (ACMs) from the 1940s through the 1980s [1].
+Boilers, turbines, steam pipes, electrical equipment, and building materials throughout power generation facilities contained these hazardous fibers.
 Workers in maintenance, operations, and construction roles—including boiler operators, turbine mechanics, electricians, pipe fitters, and general laborers—all faced regular exposure.
-Power plant workers with mesothelioma may recover $1-2.5 million or more through asbestos trust fund claims from manufacturers like Johns-Manville, Owens Corning, and others, plus lawsuits against equipment manufacturers and solvent companies [5].
+Power plant workers with mesothelioma may recover $1-2.5 million or more through trust fund claims from manufacturers like Johns-Manville, Owens Corning, and others, plus lawsuits against equipment manufacturers and solvent companies [5].
 The 20-50 year latency period means many retired workers are being diagnosed today, but they can still file claims.

 10 Key Facts About Power Plant Workers and Asbestos Exposure